 Rhodiola rosea, commonly known as Rhodiola and Golden root, has been used by natives in the Scandinavian and Russian regions.
-In fact, the very first Swedish pharmacopeia dated back in the mid-1700s has been using the herb ever since.
+The very first Swedish pharmacopeia dated back in the mid-1700s has been using the herb ever since.
 It was used originally during earlier years as an item to promote longevity and vitality.

-In the modern years, it is believed to be a good stress reliever and energy booster. it is also being associated mainly with the treatment of menopausal symptoms.
+In modern years, it is believed to be a good stress reliever and energy booster.
+It is also being associated mainly with the treatment of menopausal symptoms.
 Over 200 studies on this herb have been made and have gathered similar results.

 How it Works

 A comprehensive study on Rhodiola Rosea has classified this herb as an adaptogen.
 It means that it does not have estrogenic functions or structure.
 What it does is that it works directly on the functions of the brain.

 By directly acting on the brain functions, Rhodiola can improve the body’s responsiveness to stressors.
 The stress-response system of the body is being regulated.
 As a result, it tends to relax and feel better.
 Because the body has relaxed, it is now able to preserve more energy, which the human can use for his or her daily activities